-GCRB included the provision of a coherent Glasgow response to the climate emergency in the initial Regional Outcome Agreement 2020-2021 and that commitment remains steadfast despite the significant challenges of the year.
+GCRB included the provision of a coherent Glasgow response to the climate emergency in the initial Regional Outcome Agreement 2020-2021 and that commitment remains steadfast in 2021-22 despite the significant challenges of the year.
 The first stage in this commitment was commencement of recruitment of a Project Manager (Environment and Sustainability), and this progressed in the latter half of 2020, culminating in a successful appointment starting in mid-2021.
 This cross-colleges role brought a consistent regional and strategic approach to the on-going work of the Glasgow colleges to contribute to the city region's ambitious targets, while creating opportunity aligned to the COP26 Climate Summit.
 In addition, the project has convened a cross-colleges leadership group, and sought to include the broader consideration of developments towards a 'Green curriculum', identifying new opportunities to evolve the curriculum, to create new opportunities for learners and communities, and to eventually offer a new suite of qualifications in this area.
 In addition, individual colleges are developing qualifications, staff and student CPD and other experiences which begin to shift the focus of the Glasgow college system to a significantly more climate emergency-aware footing.

 GCRB is leading on the regional Environmental and Sustainability Strategy.
 Working with teams from all of Glasgow's colleges, our regional partners, and the wider Further Education and environmental communities, we aim to reduce the College Region's environmental footprint.
 We also aim to support the Glasgow Region's - and Scotland's- Green Recovery by developing a curriculum that will help deliver the Climate Emergency Skills Action Plan and the Just Transition Skills Plan.
 In doing this, we will strengthen the environmentally responsible culture that already exists within our colleges.
+We have also began a research project to set benchmark data for staff and learners.
 We will build an even stronger impetus that motivates and enables our learners, staff and partners to change their behaviours and help to fight climate change, consumption and waste.